Bujnik/CGT-37-Log-Parser/README.md

 The log file entries are not necessarily ordered by date: events could be logged in a different order than they occur.<br>

 __________________________________________________________
+Task completed.
 My takeaways: <br>
 -> Working with helper class - coming up with idea to delegate part of the work outside given class<br>
 -> Practice with parsing strings <br>
 -> Working with queries, processing them <br>
--> After half of the task I realized, that helper class could be just inner class for purpose of the task
+-> After half of the task I realized, that helper class could be just inner class for purpose of the task<br>
+-> Also, I need to learn more about Pattern and Matcher